MeleshK/Watermonitor/README.md

 2. If water flow is detected, the **ESP8266 activates the ozone generator**.
 3. The **MQ131 sensor monitors ozone concentration** in the tank.
 4. If ozone **exceeds 0.5 mg/L**, the **ESP8266 turns off the ozone generator**.
+5. Ultrasonic calibrated to low and high tank levels, reports in L and %
-5. If necessary, the solenoid valve is also controlled to stop excess ozone exposure.
+6. If necessary, the solenoid valve is also controlled before tank overflows
+7. Temp sensing of water to be sampled in middle of detected flow
+8. Ambient temp can either be inside tank or atmospheric
-6. (Optional) Data can be **sent to a web dashboard** for remote monitoring.
+9. (Optional) Data can be **sent to a web dashboard** for remote monitoring.

 ## **Safety Considerations**
 - Ensure **proper ventilation** to avoid ozone buildup in enclosed areas.